edbkei/dissertation/README.md

 D. Python scripts of Node.js scripts for operational tasks

-The asset manager is composed by scripts: do.py, token_manager.py, tokenapp.js, any input file .txt (example is file1.txt).
+The asset manager is composed by scripts: do.py, token_manager.py, tokenapp.js, any input file .txt (example is file1.txt). do.py and token_mnager.py are python scripts, and tokenapp.js is node.js script.

 The files tokenapp.js and token_manager.py requires to be together at directory ~/go/src/github.com/user/fabric-samples\
   /asset-transfer-basic/application-javascript/.
 The file do.py can be put in any place to execute. assetTransfer.js is\